Ford Model T engine: Carburetor and fuel system

 The Ford Model T engine had one carburetor, a side-draft, single-venturi unit.
 Its choke and throttle valves were controlled manually; the latter was with a hand lever rather than a foot pedal.
 The carburetor had no accelerator pump.
 Various vendors supplied Ford with carburetors for the T engine, including Holley, Zenith, and Kingston.

 During most of the T's production run, its 10 USgal fuel tank was mounted to the frame beneath the front seat.
 Because Ford relied on gravity to feed fuel to the carburetor rather than a fuel pump, a Model T could not climb a steep hill when the fuel level was low.
 The solution was to climb steep hills in reverse.
 In 1926, the fuel tank was moved forward and upward, under the cowl, behind the dashboard on most models, which improved the gravity feed.
 An aftermarket fuel pump was a common modification made to the Ford's original spartan engine design.
-The engine is in many ways a half-manufacture even by the standards of its day when it came to internal combustion engine thermal efficiency and refined running characteristics, which are necessary to lengthen the unit's life span and also to make the most of resources used to manufacture the entire car.
+Even by the standards of the day, the engine was in many ways a half-manufacture when it came to thermal efficiency and other running characteristics which could lengthen the unit's life span and improve the car as a whole.
 The Model T components were made to wide tolerances to accommodate manufacturing techniques of the day to produce reliable devices, and in making these components, the Ford Motor Company engineers used, from a modern perspective, extremely high levels of over tolerance to assure endurance of the end product.

 Since it was up to the end-user to finish what Ford's assembly line left unfinished, the Ford Model T gave birth to the modern aftermarket performance engineering market.
 Later, with the introduction of the Model A Ford's flathead V8 in the early 30's, and their ease of availability in the post-war 1940's and early 1950's at a price that was within the reach of teenagers, mating one to a salvageable example of a Model T or a Model A lacking this eight cylinder engine gave birth to Hot Rod culture in the early 40's.